Rogue (Marvel Comics): Being cured

-Rogue takes some time out from the X-Men and travels around the Australian Outback on a motorcycle.
+Rogue takes some time off from the X-Men and travels around the Australian Outback on a motorcycle.
 She returns to the X-Men's former headquarters in Maynards Plains, Australia.
 Once there, she has a conversation with Mystique (a part of Rogue's psyche), telling her that no one else can help her with her powers and that it was down to her to figure out how to control them.